It’s easy to fall into the habit of over-consuming, especially after this month of nonstop sales.

 Instead of focusing on a specific number to hit, determine a comfortable range and look at your TOTAL wardrobe cost.

-So I’m pairing a higher cost per wear blazer, with a lower price per wear jean and the two pieces average out.
+So I’m pairing a higher cost per wear blazer, with a lower price per wear jean and the two costs average out.

-This is what my mother calls “Megan Math” so I hope you’re following along. 😉
+This is what my mother refers to as “Megan Math” so I hope you’re following along. 😉

 Cost Per Wear Helps Avoid Wasteful Purchases